Best 65-inch TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 65-inch TVs you can buy in 2020.

 While it's certainly not always the case, with TVs the old adage holds true: bigger generally is better.
 As the quality of content at our disposal improves, with more pixels being pushed out by TV broadcasters, streaming services and Blu-ray discs, it's worth getting a bigger screen to make the most of it.

-Below you'll find our pick of the best 65 inch 4K TVs, including LCD, OLED and QLED models from the likes of LG, Samsung and Sony, and offering support for HDR video in various forms, as well as streaming from Amazon Prime, Netflix, Apple TV, BBC iPlayer, and loads more besides.
+Below you'll find our pick of the best 65-inch 4K TVs, including LCD, OLED and QLED models from the likes of LG, Samsung, Sony, Philips and Panasonic, and offering support for HDR video in various forms, as well as streaming from Amazon Prime, Netflix, Apple TV, BBC iPlayer, and loads more besides.

 What if you could get a healthy chunk of flagship performance without spending flagship money?
 That’s the dream isn’t it?
 Well the Q70R makes that dream a reality.